Curriculum Kit for Classrooms & Groups

 - General information and tips to guide planning

 - Easy to follow instructions for all lessons and activities

 - Printable handouts for all lessons [Sample Handout: Using “I Power” to Speak Up]

 Lessons may be adjusted as needed to accomodate the needs and timing of groups.
 The only curriculum requirements are:

 - Create a Supportive Space: Program leaders delivering curriculum should lead without judgment, foster a welcoming environment and accept kids as they are.
 Ideally program leaders create a supportive space that encourages positive behaviors and individual growth.

 - Offer Program for Free: Project Friendships should be offered at no cost to encourage participation.
 Schools and groups may not charge a fee to participate.

-- Copyright: Schools and community groups may repeatedly use the Project Friendships kit they purchase for their school or group.
+- Copyright: Teachers, schools and community groups may repeatedly use the Project Friendships kit they purchase for their classroom, school or group.
 Kits may not be shared with other schools, across school districts or with other groups.